dragonflyinmypool/GPTcliWindows/README.md

 **And get the answer**: New-Item -ItemType Directory -Name "helloWorld" (all without leaving the terminal)

-It uses PowerShell scripts and Node.js.
-Currently, it is set specifically to turn natural language into PowerShell commands, but it can be used for anything.

 ## Requirements
 - Windows PowerShell
 - Node.js